varunmbhat84/varunmbhat84/README.md

 ### Hi there, I'm VARUN M  😀👋

-- 🔭 I'm  currently studying at Vidyavardhaka College Of Engineering!!
+- 🔭 I completed my BE at Vidyavardhaka College Of Engineering!!
-- 🌱 I’m currently learning Python 😄
+- 🌱 I worked in Onity groups as a Data Analyst intern😄
-- 🤔 I’m looking for help with software development
+- 🤔 I’m working as a software engineer trainee in Volante Technologies😊
 - 😉 Eager to learn more about tech-related stuff
 - 📫 I Love contributing to open source project
 - 😄 I love to solve problems